Klinogicare® Quantum Magnetic Storm

 • Warranty and post-warranty support.

-• Authorized service (engineers and spare parts inventory).
+• Authorized technical service (technicians and spare-parts warehouse).

 Portability

-Dimensions and weight affect mobility and placement convenience.
-Large and heavy systems limit use in off-site conditions or in small rooms.
+The dimensions and weight affect mobility and ease of positioning.
+Large, heavy systems limit use away from the location or in confined spaces.

 Built-in programs

-A protocol library for a quick start and an expert mode for manual parameter tuning.
+A library of protocols for a quick start, as well as an advanced mode for manual adjustment of the parameters.

-Why is not only the Tesla value important, but also dB/dt?
+Why dB/dt matters, not just the Tesla value

 IMPORTANT

-Many compare magnetic stimulation systems by peak induction (Tesla).
-However, the clinical effect is determined not only by the maximum field value, but by the rate of its change over time - the dB/dt parameter.
+Many compare magnetic stimulation systems by their peak induction (Tesla).
+However, the clinical effect does not depend solely on the peak field value, but also on the rate at which the field changes over time: the dB/dt parameter.

-According to Faraday's law of electromagnetic induction, it is the rate of change of the magnetic pulse that forms the induced electric field in tissues:
+According to Faraday's law of electromagnetic induction, it is precisely this rate of change of the magnetic pulse that generates the induced electric field in the tissues:

-This electric field is the direct cause of depolarization of nerve fibers and muscle contraction.
-Therefore, for expert-class systems, it is not simply "high Tesla" that matters, but the ability to generate a sharp and powerful pulsed rising edge.
+This electric field is the immediate cause of nerve fiber depolarization and muscle contraction.
+For this reason, in high-performance systems it is not simply a matter of a "high Tesla" value, but of the ability to generate a fast, powerful pulse rise edge.

-• dB/dt - is the pulse "impact" that triggers neuromuscular activation.
+• dB/dt - is the "effect" of the pulse that triggers neuromuscular modulation.

-Quantum Magnetic Storm delivers up to 65 000 T/s (dB/dt), which corresponds to suprathreshold neurostimulation of deep structures and confirms a true HIMS/ST class.
+Quantum Magnetic Storm reaches up to 65,000 T/s (dB/dt), a value that corresponds to suprathreshold neurostimulation of deep structures and reflects its classification as HIMS/ST.

-What does a high dB/dt deliver in practice?
+What does a high dB/dt value enable in practice?

-• Suprathreshold stimulation - provides pronounced contraction of deep muscles even in athletes with well-developed musculature and in patients with high BMI.
+• Suprathreshold stimulation - enables a pronounced contraction of deep muscles, even in athletes with developed musculature and patients with a high BMI.

-• Depth of the therapeutic window - the ability to work with the pelvic floor, paravertebral muscles, and other structures that are only limitedly reachable by low-intensity PEMF systems.
+• Depth of the therapeutic window - the ability to work on the pelvic floor, paravertebral musculature, and other structures with limited access for low-intensity PEMF systems.

-• Engineering credibility of the High-Intensity class - a high dB/dt reflects the quality of the pulse architecture: power capacitors, low-loss coils, and the ability to deliver a powerful pulse without degradation.
+• Technical credibility of the high-intensity class - a high dB/dt value reflects the quality of the pulse architecture: power capacitors, low-loss coils, and the ability to deliver a powerful pulse without loss of performance.

 • "3 Tesla"